Globally, every 15 seconds, a worker dies from a work-related accident or disease, and 153 people experience a work-related injury.

 To justify your business’ investment of time, funds and resources in ISO 45001 certification, you need to be confident it will have some form of return and real purpose for your organisation.

 There are clear links between OHS management systems and long-term business efficiency.
-Organisations that get and stay certified reap the benefits of this, but the advantages of streamlined health and safety systems go far beyond this.
+Organisations that get and stay certified reap the benefits of this, but the advantages of streamlined occupational health and safety management systems go far beyond this.

 Improved business reputation